Characterization of flip process rules with the same trajectories: Introduction

 In this paper, we focus on the dense graph limits perspective of flip processes and fully resolve Question~\ref{qn:rule-traj-equal}, thereby providing a complete characterization of equivalence classes of flip process rules with the same trajectories.
-We defer discussion of Question~\ref{qn:rule-flip-equal} to Section~\ref{subsec:flip-char}.